-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON February 21, 2008 PROXY STATEMENT FOR THE 2008 ANNUAL MEETING OF STOCKHOLDERS To Be Held On February 21, 2008 QUESTIONS AND ANSWERS ABOUT THIS PROXY MATERIAL AND VOTING PROPOSAL 1 ELECTION OF DIRECTORS INFORMATION REGARDING THE BOARD OF DIRECTORS AND CORPORATE GOVERNANCE Report of the Audit Committee of the Board of Directors(1) Report of the Compensation Committee of the Board of Directors(2) PROPOSALS 2A-2H: APPROVAL OF AMENDMENTS TO FUNDAMENTAL POLICIES TO REPEAL SUCH POLICIES PROPOSAL 2A: APPROVAL OF AMENDMENT TO FUNDAMENTAL POLICIES TO REPEAL POLICY WHICH RELATES TO OUR ABILITY TO INVEST IN SECURITIES OF A PARTICULAR ISSUER.
+PRELIMINARY COPY NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON February 21, 2008 PRELIMINARY COPY PROXY STATEMENT FOR THE 2008 ANNUAL MEETING OF STOCKHOLDERS To Be Held On February 21, 2008 OUESTIONS AND ANSWERS ABOUT THIS PROXY MATERIAL AND VOTING PROPOSAL 1 ELECTION OF DIRECTORS INFORMATION REGARDING THE BOARD OF DIRECTORS AND CORPORATE GOVERNANCE Report of the Audit Committee of the Board of Directors Subject to Completion Report of the Compensation Committee of the Board of Directors Subject to Completion PROPOSALS 2A-2H: APPROVAL OF AMENDMENTS TO FUNDAMENTAL POLICIES TO REPEAL SUCH POLICIES PROPOSAL 2A: APPROVAL OF AMENDMENT TO FUNDAMENTAL POLICIES TO REPEAL POLICY WHICH RELATES TO OUR ABILITY TO INVEST IN SECURITIES OF A PARTICULAR ISSUER.
 OUR BOARD OF DIRECTORS RECOMMENDS A VOTE IN FAVOR OF PROPOSAL 2B.
 PROPOSAL 2C: APPROVAL OF AMENDMENT TO FUNDAMENTAL POLICIES TO REPEAL POLICY WHICH RELATES TO OUR ABILITY TO PURCHASE OR SELL REAL ESTATE OR INTERESTS IN REAL ESTATE OR REAL ESTATE INVESTMENT TRUSTS.
 PROPOSAL 2E: APPROVAL OF AMENDMENT TO FUNDAMENTAL POLICIES TO REPEAL POLICY WHICH RELATES TO OUR ABILITY TO PURCHASE SECURITIES ON MARGIN.
 PROPOSAL 3 TO APPROVE A PROPOSAL TO AUTHORIZE US TO OFFER AND ISSUE LONG-TERM RIGHTS, INCLUDING WARRANTS, TO PURCHASE SHARES OF OUR COMMON STOCK AT AN EXERCISE PRICE THAT, AT THE TIME SUCH RIGHTS ARE ISSUED, WILL NOT BE LESS THAN THE GREATER OF THE MARKET VALUE OF OUR COMMON STOCK OR THE NET ASSET VALUE OF OUR COMMON STOCK.
-SUCH RIGHTS MAY BE PART OF OR ACCOMPANIED BY OTHER SECURITIES OF OURS SUCH AS CONVERTIBLE DEBT.
-PROPOSAL 4 RATIFICATION OF SELECTION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE COMPENSATION DISCUSSION AND ANALYSIS DIRECTOR COMPENSATION FOR FISCAL 2007 Certain Transactions HOUSEHOLDING OF PROXY MATERIALS OTHER MATTERS
+PROPOSAL 4 RATIFICATION OF SELECTION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE COMPENSATION DISCUSSION AND ANALYSIS DIRECTOR COMPENSATION FOR FISCAL 2007 Certain Transactions HOUSEHOLDING OF PROXY MATERIALS OTHER MATTERS EXHIBIT A